Lydia-Blackwell-Esslami/CSC120-FinalProject/README.md

 And the ability for workers to train each other.
 I meant to add it but just never got around to it Basically everything that I listed in the above section.
 Also, a way to update the car prices before the time of sale without getting into a decreasing value feedback loop.
 It's more mathematically complicated than it sounds, trust me.
+The ability to quit the game WITHOUT having to throw an exception from the command line

  - What was the most helpful **piece of feedback** you received while working on your project?
 Who gave it to you?
 I was struggling with implementing this one easter egg involving the bus, and I was talking to Hajer about it and she was like "You don't have to add that." and that was like game-changing to me.